Input Validation

 When a party can choose its protocol contribution after observing honest parties' messages, it can bias, cancel, or copy those contributions.
 Commit-before-reveal, proofs of knowledge, and binding contributions to party/session context prevent this adaptivity from changing shared protocol state.

 What can go wrong.
 A distributed key generation (DKG) protocol lets $n$ parties jointly produce a public key whose corresponding secret is shared among them, with no trusted dealer.
-In a Feldman-based DKG (the joint-Feldman construction of Pedersen, 1991; the underlying VSS primitive is from Feldman, 1987), each party $P_i$ broadcasts $A_{i,0} = g^{a_{i,0}}$, which is a commitment to its secret contribution $a_{i,0}$.
+In a Feldman-based DKG, each party $P_i$ broadcasts $A_{i,0} = g^{a_{i,0}}$, which is a commitment to its secret contribution $a_{i,0}$.
 A shared public key is then defined as $Y = \prod_i A_{i,0}$.
 If the protocol neither requires parties to commit to their first-round messages before seeing others’ contributions nor requires each party to prove knowledge of $a_{i,0}$, a malicious party or coalition may wait to see the honest parties’ commitments and then choose its public contribution as a function of theirs.

 Note that at the aggregate-key level, this lets the attacker try to force the shared public key to be a key it controls.
 In a full Joint-Feldman DKG, the malicious contribution must also pass share verification, which is why the concrete Drand attack below requires a coalition in the relevant threshold regime.

 Security implication.
 Let $Y^\star = g^x$ be the adversary’s target (a key for which it holds the discrete log $x$).
 After observing $A_{1,0}, \dots, A_{n-1,0}$, $P_m$ announces $A_{m,0} = Y^\star \cdot \left(\prod_{i \ne m} A_{i,0}\right)^{-1}$.
 Multiplying all commitments yields $\prod_i A_{i,0} = Y^\star$.
 The shared “threshold” key is now under $P_m$’s sole control.
-As a consequence, reconstruction is not required and the protocol’s threshold property no longer holds.

 Commit-before-reveal: each party first broadcasts a commitment to its round-1 package, and only reveals the package after every other party’s commitment has been seen.
 The attacker cannot choose its $A_{m,0}$ as a function of the others because the commitment binds it before any other party has opened.